-- Dr. Westphal was an employee director during 2014 and his compensation is fully reflected in the "- Summary - (1) Compensation Table" above.
-Dr. Westphal did not receive any compensation in 2014 for services provided as a member of our board of directors. - Each of Messrs.
-Hutt, Kozin, Randle and Sculley have been granted stock options covering 35,026 shares.
-In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during the respective fiscal year computed in accordance with ASC 718.
-Assumptions used in the calculation of these amounts are included in Note 9 to our financial statements. - (3) Mr. Kraus resigned from our board of directors on January 27, 2015. - (4) Dr. MacKinnon joined our board of directors on February 23, 2015.
+- Dr. Westphal was an employee director during 2015 and his compensation is fully reflected in the "- Summary - (1) Compensation Table" above.
+Dr. Westphal did not receive any compensation in 2015 for services provided as a member of our board of directors. - (2) Mr. Kraus resigned from our board of directors on January 27, 2015. - (3) Ms. Stacy joined our board of directors in March 2015.
+Because Ms. Stacy was not a member of our board of directors during 2015, Ms. Stacy did not receive any compensation related to her board membership.